Glossary

 Profit

-A company generates a profit when its revenues and gains are greater than its expenses and losses.
-Profits increase a company's retained earnings and generally an owner's equity value.
+The positive result when a company's revenues and gains exceed its expenses and losses.
+Profits increase retained earnings and, generally, owner's equity.

 Proforma Invoice